grscheller/pythonic-fp/README.rst

 - single item box
 - function returning iterator of its arguments
+- find the last common ancestor of two classes

 This PyPI project is part of of the grscheller `pythonic-fp namespace projects